San Buenaventura de Guadalquini: Piritihica

 Shortly after the English and their native allies abandoned their siege of St. Augustine and withdrew north, the Spanish and Guale and Mocama natives returned to Piritihica.
 The Spanish built a stockade, and settled the natives in villages to the north and south of the stockade.
 One village was for the Guale, who had fled the missions on Amelia Island.
 The other village held the Mocama refugees from San Juan del Puerto, who included the people who had once lived at San Buenaventura de Guadalquini.
 One-and-a-half years later, natives allied with the English attacked Piritihica, killing or carrying off many of the inhabitants.
 The survivors from the Mocama village, some of whom had once lived on Guadalquini Island, were resettled in Palica, a village five leagues from St. Augustine, the fourth time they had moved in twenty years.

 Black Hammock Island

-Archaeologists have excavated a site on Black Hammock Island in the Timucuan Ecological and Historic Preserve that may be the site.
+Archaeologists have excavated a site on Black Hammock Island in the Timucuan Ecological and Historic Preserve that may be the site of the Santa Cruz mission.
 The Cedar Point archaeological site (8Du81) is at the south end of Black Hammock Island, and has been occupied off and on for over 4,000 years, from the Archaic period until the 20th century.